JuanSobalvarro/AdayaTask/README.md

 This is a python project inspire in my problems handling my itinerary.

 If you want to create a modded version, this is free-source, so be free.

+This project uses a MVVM architecture, and a SQLite database to store the tasks.